sagemathinc/cocalc/two/README.txt

         - Configure parameters for the ACCOUNT TYPE TABLE, and add new account types

    * Backend Workspace Server (backend.py; one for each core running on each compute machine) --
-        - implement using the tornado web server
+        - HTTP SERVER: implement using tornado
              - serves static/templated content for ajax app
-        - uses tornadio2 to serve socket.io for the ajax app (*everything* except the initial download of static content goes via socket.io for greater efficiency!)
-        - database -- SQLite; entire database is probably a few megabytes, since workspaces are git repos on disk, and we will have only about 1000-10000 users per backend.
-        - messages from frontend:
              - POST: create new workspace:
                   - workspace_id
                   - initializer = (tar ball, repo, backend url+token for workspace migration, etc)
                   - title
                   - replication backend_id's
-             - POST: delete workspace:
+             - POST: delete workspace
                   - workspace_id
-             - POST: download workspace:
+             - POST: download workspace
                   - returns one-time URI to download whole workspace to a zip file
              - POST: status
                   - returns JSON with load, num_workspaces, num_users_connected
+             - GET: /pub/static/workspace_id/changeset/file -- shows static version
+             - GET: /pub/live/workspace_id/changeset/file -- activates a session, shows live version
+             - POST: update workspace (basically a "PULL request")

+        - SOCKET.IO SERVER: uses tornadio2 to serve socket.io for the ajax app
+                   (*everything* except the initial download of static content goes via socket.io for greater efficiency!)
+             - get new python process session for a given activated workspace: using tornado's non-blocking socket to talk to a local Unix Domain socket running a worker in a jail
+             - execute/evaluate code, streaming (or not) results using given session
+             - SIGINT, SIGKILL to session
+             - send message to all (or all other) clients connected to this workspace
+             - list of previous versions of workspace
+             - revert to previous version
+                  - saved as a new commit
+             - save workspace (commits to git)

+        - DATABASE: SQLite+SQLalchemy; entire database is probably a few megabytes, since workspaces are git repos on disk, and we will have only about 1000-10000 users per backend.
-        - database tables:
+          - tables:
              - WORKSPACES:
                  - workspace_id
                  - datetime of last commit
-             - WORKSPACE LOCATIONS:
+             - LOCATIONS:
                  - workspace_id
                  - backend_id
                  - datetime of last update